wbbonneriii/major-pickem/README.md

 ---

+## Multi-Game Workflow

+1. **Home page** lists all four Majors with a `+ New Game` button on each card.
+2. Click `+ New Game` under a tournament to start a fresh draft — it's auto-named `<Major> Game N` and appears immediately in that card's game list.
+3. Each saved game shows its players, a phase pill (Setup / In Progress / Complete), and a `✕` delete button.
+4. Click a game row to resume it. `Home` in the nav returns without losing anything — all games are saved to the games store.
+5. `Reset` deletes only the game currently in view.

+---

 ## URL Sharing Format

-The **Share** button copies a URL that looks like:
+The **Share** button (on the scoreboard) opens a modal with a URL like:

 ```
 https://wbbonneriii.github.io/major-pickem/#g=<base64-payload>
 ```

-The `#g=` fragment contains the full game state — tournament, users, draft order, picks, roster, and any synced scores — serialized as JSON → UTF-8 → Base64 (URL-safe).
-When anyone opens that link, the app decodes the payload into `localStorage` and renders the game exactly as shared.
+The `#g=` fragment contains a **slimmed** game state — only the players referenced by picks plus the tournament winner — serialized as JSON → UTF-8 → Base64 (URL-safe).
+This keeps typical share URLs under ~6 KB instead of tens of KB.

+When anyone opens the link:

+- The payload decodes into the recipient's `localStorage`.
+- A fresh `gameId` is minted so the shared game lands in their games list.
+- The current view renders the shared game exactly as sent.

 No server ever sees the data.

 ---